 Jester Park Cabins

-Four modern rental cabins are being constructed at Jester Park in 2013/14.
+Four modern rental cabins have been constructed at Jester Park.
 Each cabin has a two-story walkout floor plan.
 One cabin has two bedrooms and sleeps 8 people.
 The three remaining cabins have one bedroom and sleep 6 people.

-Amenities include a full kitchen, two ADA accessible modern 3/4 bathrooms with shower (one ground level, one in basement), gas fireplace, front porch, back deck overlooking the timber, and a communal fire pit.
+Amenities include a full kitchen, two modern 3/4 bathrooms with shower (one ground level, one in basement), gas fireplace, front porch, back deck overlooking the timber, and a communal fire pit.